-Download these 10 questions here that your Key Accounts will ask before you walk into your next meeting.
-If you were able to answer the 10 questions from my prior blog here then you’re well on your way to preparing for your big meetings.
+In my last post, we discussed the 10 questions you need to answer before visiting your key accounts.
+Now let’s discuss the 10 questions the key accounts will be asking you.
+Download these 10 questions here before you walk into your next meeting.
+If you were able to answer the 10 questions from my prior blog, then you’re well on your way to preparing for your big meetings.

 First, you should be talking to your customers more; surveying (not a customer service survey, but a buyer persona survey) them on a regular basis and most importantly conducting win/loss analysis every quarter.
 The most powerful data you can find often comes from a win/loss analysis.
 How often has your sale rep said it was a “no decision” or “it was the lowest price” (the CEB says 81% of deals are lost by actions the seller could have performed).
 You later find out the deal was lost by something completely different and it was avoidable.
 If you’re interested in having me conduct a win/loss analysis on one of your recent opportunities, I’m happy to demo the approach.